These are the requirements you'll need to meet as a CSS to show ads for products of merchants you represent.

 - Offer links promoted in Shopping ads (unless expressly specified differently for a particular ad format) need to lead users directly to a page that allows them to buy the advertised product.
 Learn more about landing page requirements

 - Submit product data for each merchant you represent in a separate sub-account of a multi-client account (one sub-account for each distinct merchant domain).
+Alternatively, use a separate stand-alone account for each merchant and ask Google to associate it with your CSS.

 - If you’d like to represent a marketplace, request a separate marketplace multi-client account for offers of that marketplace.
 Submit product data for each individual seller on the marketplace in a separate sub-account of that marketplace multi-client account.
 If you allow transactions on your own domain, request a separate marketplace multi-client account for those offers and submit product data for each merchant in a separate sub-account of that marketplace multi-client account.